2022 Abu Dhabi attack: Reactions

 Iran responded later than other countries.
 The day after the attack, the Iranian Foreign Ministry issued a statement that the "solution to any regional crisis is not to resort to war and violence", in response to what it termed to be novel "Yemen-linked developments."
 While the statement did not explicitly mention the attack on Abu Dhabi, the event was implied.

 In addition to these countries, Argentina, Ethiopia, Japan, Germany, Tunisia, Lebanon, Singapore, Malaysia, Jordan, Sudan, Italy, the United Kingdom, the European Union and Morocco expressed strong condemnations of the attacks.

 United Nations Secretary General António Guterres denounced the events while calling for stability to be maintained in the region.
 In a statement Guterres condemned the attack, calling attacks on civilians and civilian infrastructure as prohibited by international law.
 French foreign affairs minister Jean-Yves Le Drian voiced similar sentiments.

-Houthi spokesman Mohammed Abdel Salam justified the attack, adding that any further attempt by pro-Saudi forces to intervene in Yemen unless "[The Emirates'] hands and other hands who tamper will be cut off."
-The Houthis also stated they "would not hesitate" to launch more attacks.
+Houthi spokesman Mohammed Abdel Salam justified the attack, warning of any further attempt by pro-Saudi forces to intervene in Yemen against the Houthis, and threatened to launch more attacks.

 The strikes were congratulated by a number of Iraqi Shi'a paramilitaries, including Kata'ib Hezbollah.
-Abu Ali al-Askari, the group's leader, said "God was able to strike fear in the hearts of the Bin Zayeds by the hands of the mujahideen and the brave people of Yemen."

 A week ahead of the 2021 FIFA Club World Cup, the United States raised a travel warning, citing the missile and drone attacks by Houthi rebels in the UAE.
-The Biden administration raised a highest level of warning against travel to the Emirates, due to the threat of Houthi attacks and the “very high” COVID-19 cases in the Gulf country.
+The Biden administration raised a highest level of warning against travel to the UAE, due to the threat of Houthi attacks and COVID-19 cases in the country.